joealewine/blockchain-rhos/internal/blockchain_images.md

 - {{site.data.keyword.blockchainfull_notm}} provides support for Hyperledger Fabric only if you purchase {{site.data.keyword.blockchainfull_notm}} v2.1.2 and deploy the {{site.data.keyword.blockchainfull_notm}} images.
 You cannot purchase support for the Hyperledger Fabric Docker images that are provided by the Hyperledger community. {{site.data.keyword.blockchainfull_notm}} does not support images that have been altered.
 - You cannot use the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy or operate the images.
-- If you download the image for the gRPC web proxy and connect the proxy to node that you deploy, you can import the node into an {{site.data.keyword.blockchainfull_notm}} Platform console.
-After you import a node into the console, you can operate that node alongside nodes that were deployed by using the {{site.data.keyword.blockchainfull_notm}} Platform.

 ## License and pricing